aleksandarbalnozan/AppCenterGithubTaskConsoleApplication/README.md

 - Overall this project prints all available branches and trigger build on every available branch printing its status every 125s

 # **How to execute the code**
+ **NOTE**
+ - To run the `dotnet build/run` the .NET SDK is required
-in the root folder of the application execute following code:
+- in the root folder of the application execute following code:
 ```
 dotnet build
 ```